Chucky (Child's Play): Cult of Chucky (2017)

 Four years after the events of the previous film, Chucky returns to torment a now institutionalized Nica, while Andy Barclay attempts to stop his plans once and for all.
 Chucky kills numerous other inmates at the asylum, continuing to frame Nica for the murders.
 Andy becomes confused at the prospect of this latest murder-spree, as he still has the living head of the Chucky that tried to ambush him.

 Chucky eventually reveals that he found a new spell that allows him to split his soul and possess multiple different bodies.
-He possesses Nica (restoring her ability to walk), and kills her sexually abusive psychologist before escaping with Tiffany.
+He possesses Nica (restoring her ability to walk) and kills her sexually abusive psychologist at the asylum before escaping with Tiffany.
 Meanwhile, Andy ends up locked in a room at the asylum after he traveled there to kill all of the Chucky dolls.

 Later, Andy's former foster sister Kyle arrives at his home to torture the Chucky head he still has.